7 Huge Gaming Industry Trends 2024-2027

-Those are the seven biggest gaming industry trends happening right now.
+Those are the seven biggest trends in the gaming space happening right now.
 And are set to grow in 2023 and beyond.

 From developers working on new AAA titles for the ninth generation of consoles.
 All the way down to single-person developers launching indie games on Roblox and Epic Games.
-The gaming world is an industry that’s always in motion.
+The gaming market is one that’s always in motion.